LAMPAVANKUMAR/Java-REST-API-with-MongoDB/README.md

 Be sure that you can show how your application responds to requests using postman, curl or any other HTTP client.

-Sure, here's a sample implementation in Java using the Spring Boot framework and MongoDB for storing the data:

-1. First, we need to set up the project with the necessary dependencies.
-We'll use Maven as our build tool, so we'll add the following dependencies to the    pom.xml file:

-2. Next, we'll define the Server model class to represent our server objects:
+To implement the REST API in Java with MongoDB database, we need to use a framework that supports both.
+Here, we will use Spring Boot framework, which has in-built support for RESTful web services and MongoDB.

+Steps to implement the application:

+Create a new Spring Boot project using Spring Initializr.
+Add the required dependencies for MongoDB and Spring Web in the pom.xml file.
+Create a MongoDB configuration class to connect to the database.
+Create a Server model class with fields like name, id, language, and framework.
-3. Now we'll define the ServerRepository interface that extends MongoRepository to provide basic CRUD operations for our Server objects:
+Create a ServerRepository interface that extends MongoRepository<Server, String> to perform database operations.
-4. With our model and repository in place, we can now define the REST endpoints for our API:
-5. Finally, we'll set up the MongoDB connection by adding the following properties to the application.properties file:

-This assumes that you have MongoDB running on the default port and that you've created a database named "server-manager".

-With these steps complete, you should be able to run the application and use Postman, curl, or any other HTTP client to interact with the REST API
+Create a ServerService class to implement the business logic for searching, creating, and deleting server objects.
+Create a REST API controller with endpoints for GET, PUT, and DELETE operations on server objects.
+Test the API using Postman or any other HTTP client.